-It is hard for the elderly and kids if they have to sit in a car or plane for a long period of time, therefore, I would recommend going to somewhere with driving distance less than 2 hours.
+It is hard for the elderly and kids if they have to sit in a car or plane for a long period of time, therefore, I would recommend going somewhere with a driving distance of fewer than 2 hours.

-For example, Niseko in Hokkaido is a ski resort that I always go, It takes around 4 hours for us to fly from Hong Kong to Sapporo, then around 2 hours to get to Hirafu Welcome Centre in Niseko.
+For example, Niseko in Hokkaido is a ski resort that I always go to.
+It takes around 4 hours for us to fly from Hong Kong to Sapporo, then around 2 hours to get to Hirafu Welcome Centre in Niseko.

-5 minutes from the bus stop to the hotel is already a nightmare when you have lots of luggage and have kids and elderly in the group.
+5 minutes from the bus stop to the hotel is already a nightmare when you have lots of luggage and have kids and the elderly in the group.

-Book longer leg room.
+Book longer legroom.

 I saw quite a lot of kids and mums tended to sleep on the floor, I am not so sure that it’s just my experience but then obviously you can only do it when you are sitting in a longer legroom seat!